1gnatov/hh-tasks/README.md

 Neighbours

-       For every point in list find its Radius (= distance to nearest other point) and neighbours (by default points in Radius * 2, can be changed calling function findNeighbourOnMinRadiusMultiplyN with second optional parametr)
+       for every point in list find its Radius (= distance to nearest other point) and neighbours (by default points in Radius * 2, can be changed calling function findNeighbourOnMinRadiusMultiplyN with second optional parametr)

        Result: